In 1968, the USA officially banned psilocybin.

 Are magic mushrooms legal or decriminalized in Oklahoma?

 In Oklahoma, a hard line against illegal drug use imposes lengthy prison sentences for minor offenders.
-The harshest penalties go up to 20 years in jails and fines of up to $10,000.
+The harshest penalties go up to 20 years in jail and fines of up to $10,000.

 However, spores are legal in Oklahoma.